getminifast/MiniFast-Framework/README.md

 #### Twig

 MiniFast is using [Twig](https://twig.symfony.com/doc/2.x/) as template manager.
 For this part, you will need to refere on the [Twig](https://twig.symfony.com/doc/2.x/) documentation.
-No need to install, it is included in MiniFast.
+No need to install it as it's already included in MiniFast when installed via Composer.

 #### Using